Guam • 2026 Tax Year • Updated March 1, 2026

 "United proves that you can bring mainland-style benefits to the island.
 Use the 45F Credit to offset the cost of 'Backup Care' packages for your shift workers.
 The credit works the same way here—just file with Guam DRT instead of the IRS."

-How a Tumon Bay resort can leverage 45F for their hospitality workforce.
+How a Tumon Bay resort can leverage the expanded 45F for their hospitality workforce.

 ComponentAmountNotes